krb5/krb5/doc/rst_source/krb_admins/database.rst

 Updating the history key
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The following text is for release < 1.8.

 If a policy specifies a number of old keys kept of two or more, the
 stored old keys are encrypted in a history key, which is found in the
 key data of the ``kadmin/history`` principal.